 In-person at AANM

-The first workshop, on October 21, will explore Pattern as Structure.
+The first workshop, on October 21, will explore Pattern as Empowerment.
 We will be creating patterns derived from pencil drawings of ordinary objects.
 Repeating the design from the object onto a square-based grid entails several steps.
 This will take two hours to form the basis for further exploration and innovation.